“Hi, I’m Adriana Kuprešak and I am an alcoholic.”

 My Press Kit is available upon request.

-I am also available for guest posts, collaborations, social media consulting and public speaking.
+I am also available for press trips, guest posts, collaborations, social media consulting and public speaking.